 Hannah has been with Penguins for eight years, getting our intermediate level swimmers off to a confident start.
-She provides a smooth transition period from beginners to intermediate as they move from the shallow end to the middle of the pool.
-She is known for her fun and friendly approach, and her helpful doll who comes along to lessons to teach the children in the pool.
+She is known for her fun and friendly approach, and her helpful doll who joins her to teach the children in the pool.
 Hannah is training to be a Primary School Teacher and also has experience of providing one to one support for children with autism, ADHD, speech and language needs and developmental delay.

 After competing to national level in her youth, Claire started teaching swimming at 16, keen to continue her passion on a different level.
 She teaches all levels, from parent and baby classes through to adult lessons.
 When Clare travelled in Australia, she qualified as an Australian swim instructor so she could even teach there!
 Outside of the pool, Clare has been a secondary school teacher for 17 years and is mum to two Little Penguins.

 Kath is our Office Manager.
 Prior to qualifying as an ASA teacher herself twelve years ago she worked in the media.
 Kath was a competitive pool swimmer and now swims in open water.
 She is often to be found on the beach (or in the sea) watching the sunrise.